Information for list creators

-- Now fill the empty reading list with the literature or resources you want.
-The reading list should be published before it is included in the course(s). read!t was activated automatically here, but the reading list would otherwise not be visible.
+- Now fill the empty reading list with the appropriate literature or resources.
+Be sure to publish the reading list before you transfer it to the course(s). read!t is activated automatically, but the reading list is not visible if it is not published.

 - To transfer the reading list to the desired course(s), click on Copy to the course... in the syllabus.
-Select the desired course(s) for which the list should be transfered.
-On the control page you will be asked again to confirm the takeover.
+Select the appropriate course(s) to which the list should be transferred.
+On the control page, you will be asked to confirm the transfer.

-- The literature list is now visible in the syllabus of the selected course(s).
+- The reading list is now visible in the syllabus of the selected course(s).

-Attention: If there are fields in the syllabus, that should not be overwritten with information from the course repository, please block these fields on course level (Syllabus -> Manage -> Actions -> Disable Fields ...)
+Please note: If there are any fields in the syllabus that should not be overwritten with information from the course repository, please block these fields on the course level (Syllabus -> Manage -> Actions -> Disable Fields ...)

-You can transfer read!t reading lists from one course into another one (e.g. for the next semester) by connecting the syllabus in LEARN with the desired course.
+You can transfer read!t reading lists from one course to another (e.g. for the next semester) by copying the syllabus to the appropriate course in LEARN.

 To do so, sign into LEARN and click on MyLearn.
-Now choose the course, which is supposed to receive the syllabus.
+Now choose the course to which you would like to copy the syllabus.

-Click on syllabus in the left-hand menu, and then choose Syllabus --> Manage.
+Click on Syllabus in the left-hand menu, and then select Syllabus --> Manage.

 The menu now shows the option Actions.
-Select it and choose Copy from course….
+Click it and select Copy from course….

-Search the course from which you want to carry over the syllabus in the semester list and click on it.
-Then choose Selected items --> Copy from course.
+In the semester list, search for the course from which you would like to carry over the syllabus and click on it.
+Then click Selected items --> Copy from course.